jtmoon79/goto_http_redirect_server/README.md

 From your browser, browse to a redirect path!
-For example, given a network host `goto` running `goto_http_redirect_server.py` on port `80`, and given the example redirects file above, then in your browser, type **`goto/hr⏎`**.
+For example, given a network host `goto` running `goto_http_redirect_server.py` on port `80`, and given the example redirects file above, then<br />
+in your browser, type **`goto/hr⏎`**.
 Your browser will end up at **`http://human-resources.mycorp.local`**!

 <small>

-Sadly, some browsers will assume a single word host, e.g. `goto/foo`, is a search engine query, i.e. the browser will query Google for "`goto/foo`".
+Sadly, some browsers will assume a single word host, e.g. `goto/foo`, is a search engine query, i.e. the browser will query Google for `goto/foo`.
 Users may need to pass the local network domain name, e.g. `goto.local/hr`, to force the browser to use host `goto.local`.

 </small>

 ### Live Reload